Credential store (credential store)

 Opens a dialog in which the processes that use the credential are displayed.

-A check is made here as to in which processes the selected credential is used.
+The processes in which the selected credential is used are checked here.
 The processes found are displayed in a list.

-Credentials that are used in Groovy script cannot be determined with 100% reliability.
+Credentials used in Groovy script cannot be determined 100%.

 Click "OK" to save the changes and close the dialog again.